-Cold weather and new Covid-19 travel rules got you feeling like a Grinch?
-Find that festive cheer again with a wander through one of the UK’s best Christmas markets – before the year's out.
+Cold weather and gloomy days got you feeling like a Grinch?
+Find that festive cheer again with a wander through one of the UK’s best Christmas markets before the year's out.

 The Piccadilly Gardens get the festive treatment this time of year, complete with live music and a string of stalls serving up local brews and hearty fare.
-If that doesn’t get you into the spirit of things, there’s another six to visit – no wonder Manchester claims to be the UK’s ‘Capital of Christmas’.
+If that doesn’t get you into the spirit of things, there’s another eight to visit – no wonder Manchester claims to be the UK’s ‘Capital of Christmas’.

 The stalls themselves are a merry mingling of tradition and kitsch.
 Between the twinkling lights and snow-draped rooftops, there’s larger-than-life Santas, giant inflatable snowmen and an animated singing moose on the roof of one of the bars.
 Prost indeed!

 With markets here more about eating and drinking than shopping, gather round the fire with your friends and family and stave off the chill with a warming meal at Thor’s Tipi Bar or the Bavarian Village.

 Prefer action-packed?
-Little ones will find gentle thrills on the rides in Santa Land, while adults can get their hearts racing on coasters including the Munich Looping and the long-standing favourite Euro Coaster.
+Little ones will find gentle thrills on the rides in Santa Land, while adults can get their hearts racing on coasters including the Munich Looping and long-standing favourite Euro Coaster.